amitpande39/koofr-test-automation/README.md

 * Perform `mvn test` to execute tests

 # Improvements/Limitation
-* At the moment, default native window dialog does not close however it does not interfere with the page actions and test execute successfully.
+* At the moment, default native window dialog does not close after document upload however it does not interfere with the page actions and test execute successfully.

 # Troubleshooting